 You don’t have to be Ebenezer Scrooge to appreciate that Christmas can be a very costly time of year.
 We can’t save you from splurging on mince pies, unfortunately, but we can offer some words of wisdom on how to be smart with your small business costs and expenses.
-Here are four claimable Christmas expenses that you won’t want to miss out on:
+Here are four festive expenses that you might be able to claim.

 2. Stocking fillers

 Looking to cement your status on your clients’ ‘nice list’ with a festive gift?
-If you decide to give a present to a client, you can record it as a business cost in your accounts and potentially save some money on your tax bill.
+If you decide to give a present to a client, you can record it as a business cost in your accounts.
 You just need to meet all of the following stipulations:

 - You can’t spend more than £50 per year on gifts for any one client.